Code of conduct – How to comment and vote

 - By prompting the IP address via which the user accesses the internet.

-When you are in the web, you are assigned an IP address by your provider.
+When you are on the web, you are assigned an IP address by your provider.
 This acts as the name of your computer for the period you are surfing, and the IP is generally changed once per day.
-The voting tool recognises the IP address and sees whether this has already been used to cast a vote.
+The voting tool recognizes the IP address and sees whether this has already been used to cast a vote.
 If so, it is blocked until a new IP address is assigned.

 - Via the login of the user who wishes to vote

 Our tool uses this approach as it cannot be easily abused.
 To abuse it, a user needs a large number of e-mail addresses, so that s/he can register multiple times and is able to vote by logging-in and out with each address.
 However, we are easily able to track such kind of practices.
-Our response will be very strict and clear: we will delete all votes made in this manner from the voting spam account used in this way, and depending the individual case, remove the entry and disqualify the entrant from the competition.
+Our response will be very strict and clear: we will delete all votes made in this manner from the voting spam account used in this way, and depending on the individual case, remove the entry and disqualify the entrant from the competition.

 The following voting rules apply:

 We will enforce these measures without prior warning, and keep a close look at the ongoing voting activity on an on-going basis.
-We will analyse server activity daily and thoroughly.
+We will analyze server activity daily and thoroughly.
 We request all users who recommend others to vote to communicate these guidelines and Code of Conduct.

 We look forward to a continuing fair voting process, and wish every success to all ideas and projects posted on our competition website!